guillaumebriday/laravel-blog/readme.md

 [![Build Status](https://travis-ci.org/guillaumebriday/laravel-blog.svg?branch=master)](https://travis-ci.org/guillaumebriday/laravel-blog)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/guillaumebriday)

-The purpose of this repository is to show good development practices on [Laravel](http://laravel.com/) as well as to present cases of use of the framework's functionalities like :
+The purpose of this repository is to show good development practices on [Laravel](http://laravel.com/) as well as to present cases of use of the framework's features like:

 - [Authentication](https://laravel.com/docs/5.6/authentication)
 - API